jaakkopasanen/AutoEq/README.md

 | Peaking | 4000 Hz  | 1.41 | -1.0 dB |
 | Peaking | 8000 Hz  | 1.41 | -4.1 dB |
 | Peaking | 16000 Hz | 1.41 | -7.5 dB |

+### Convolution Equalizers
+Convolution equalizer is the most powerful type of equalizer software.
+These equalizers allow extremely precise control over the frequency response and the results are the same on all devices and platforms when using the same FIR filter.

+AutoEq supports convolution equalizers with FIR filters as WAV files and with EqualizerAPO's GraphicEQ filter type.
+The default results contain FIR filters for both 44.1 kHz and 48 kHz sampling rates.
+Other sampling rates are supported but not given in the default results.
+EqualizerAPO's GraphicEQ works with any sampling rate.

+To use the FIR filters, download the appropriate WAV file and import it to the EQ software of your choice.
+Please keep in mind that not all EQ softwares support convolution.
+Some equalizers can load multiple FIR filters at the same time.
+Download both WAV files, create a Zip file containing both and load the Zip file to for example Roon.

+Convolution equalizers might produce clipping with AutoEq generated files despite the fact that AutoEq normalizes the impulse responses.
+You can add a few dB of negative preamp with `--preamp` parameter if you experience clipping.

+See [EqualizerApo](#EqualizerAPO) for instructions on how to use the GraphicEQ.

 ### Windows
 has [EqualizerAPO](#equalizerapo), [Peace](#peace) and many media players with parametric equalizers such as